wbx200/PUI2016_wbx200/HW1_wbx200/README.md

 #For Assignment 2, I was unfamiliar with the coding required and Google'd things such as how to set up an environmental variable.
 I was able to set up an environmental variable and an alias - the results are shown in the two screenshots below.
 ![Screenshot 1 Assignment 2: my .bashrc](https://github.com/wbx200/PUI2016_wbx200/blob/master/HW1_wbx200/HW1.1.PNG)
 ![Screenshot 2 Assignment 2: my succesfull commands using $PUI2016 and the pui2016 alias](https://github.com/wbx200/PUI2016_wbx200/blob/master/HW1_wbx200/HW1.2.PNG)
+#After this, I again followed the instructions provided to complete the homework assignment.
+Thank you.